New York Cheesecake

 What Pan Should I Use?

 Using the right pan is very important for making a good cheesecake.
 For this recipe, an 8โ or 9โ springform pan works best.
 If using an 8โ pan, ensure itโs deep, at least 3 inches.
-A springform pan is ideal for easy removal and serving.
-I use Fat Daddios cheesecake pan.
+A springform pan is ideal for easy removal and serving.ย I use this Fat Daddios cheesecake pan for almost all of my cheesecakes.

-Line your springform pan with parchment paper and spray it with oil.
+Line your springform pan with parchment paper.
 Ensure the sides and bottom are well-lined to prevent sticking.
+No need for greasing here, the crust has butter in it already and any added oil may make the crust greasy.

-In a large mixing bowl, beat the room temperature cream cheese for about 3 minutes at medium speed until it becomes creamy.
-Add the granulated sugar to the bowl and beat the mixture for an additional 2 minutes at medium speed, ensuring to scrape the bottom of the bowl with a rubber spatula and beat for another 30 seconds to avoid lumps.
+Next I take a large mixing bowl, and beat the room temperature cream cheese for about 3 minutes at medium speed until it becomes creamy.
+I then add the granulated sugar to the bowl and beat the mixture for an additional 2 minutes at medium speed, ensuring to scrape the bottom of the bowl with a rubber spatula and beat for another 30 seconds to avoid lumps.

 Finally, add the vanilla extract (or vanilla bean paste) and salt, and mix briefly.
-Pour the cheesecake batter over the baked and cooled crust.
+Before adding the batter to pan, lightly grease the exposed sides of the cheesecake pan.
+Then pour the cheesecake batter over the baked and cooled graham cracker crust.

-Wrap the bottom of the pan with a few layers of aluminum foil to prevent water from leaking in.
+I bake most of my cheesecakes in a water bath, and this classic one is no different.
+Wrap the bottom of your springform pan with a few layers of aluminum foil to prevent water from leaking in.

-Place the pan in a larger roasting pan and add hot water to create a water bath, which helps prevent the cheesecake from cracking.
+Place the pan in a larger roasting pan and add hot water to create the water bath, which helps prevent the cheesecake from cracking.

 Bake the cheesecake in the 325ยบF preheated oven for 60 to 75 minutes.
-The cheesecake should jiggle slightly in the center but look set around the edges.
+When the cheesecake is done it should jiggle slightly in the center but look set around the edges.

 After the cheesecake has chilled, remove it from the fridge.
 Carefully remove the ring from around the pan.
-Slice and serve.
+Decorate or slice and serve!

-For this recipe I just dusted with powdered sugar and fresh raspberries.
-You can enhance your cheesecake even more with a variety of toppings such as strawberry sauce, caramel sauce, chocolate ganache, fruit curds (like lemon, mango, or passionfruit), dulce de leche, lemon zest, or Nutella.
+For this recipe I just dusted with a little powdered sugar and fresh raspberries.
+You can enhance your cheesecake even more with a variety of toppings such as strawberry sauce,ย caramel sauce, chocolate ganache, fruit curds (likeย lemon,ย mango, orย passionfruit),ย dulce de leche, lemon zest, or Nutella.

 Another popular topping is whipped cream, and itโs super easy to make!
 Add 1 cup of heavy whipping cream to a bowl of a stand mixer and whip until stiff peaks appear.
 You can also add a little bit of powdered sugar just before the whipped cream comes together to sweeten it up a bit.